Justin-Sawyer/recipeas-and-greens/README.md

 If they do match, and all other conditions have been met, the databse is then updated with the new password value.

-The code was tested and the developer was able to confirm the functionality of thus code by both inserting incorrect and correct values in each field.
+The code was tested and the developer was able to confirm the functionality of this code by both inserting incorrect and correct values in each field.

 Having then tested that this code works, the developer then inserted an extra "confirm password" field in the register.html page and associated code in the register Python function.
 This confirm password field is designed to re-enforce memory retention of the user's password when a user creates an account.

-As an aisde, the developer believes that it is the developer's role to create code where, should the user forget the login details, then the users should be able to securely recover their credentials.
-It is not the developers role to force a user to memorise said credentials.
+As an aside, the developer believes that it is the developer's role to create code where, should the user forget the login details, then the user should be able to securely recover their credentials.
+It is not the developer's role to force a user to memorise said credentials.
 It is precisely because of this that the "Forgot Password" functionality will be added as soon as the developer is able to do so.

 ### Adding/Editing Recipes:

-As can be seen on the rendered application, when a user adds a recipe, the user is promted to do so in a certain way.
+As can be seen on the rendered application, when a user adds a recipe, the user is prompted to do so in a certain way.
 For example, the user is asked to separate each ingredient used in the recipe with a new line.
-No system is foolproof, and not every one has the same typing ability, and this is of course a community website, rather than a professional cookery site, so there will of course be errors in enetering details, or times when the recipe looks badly formatted, just as there are many badly written posts on Facebook or other social media sites.
+No system is foolproof, and not every one has the same typing ability, and this is of course a community website, rather than a professional cookery site, so there will of course be errors in entering details, or times when the recipe looks badly formatted, just as there are many badly written posts on Facebook or other social media sites.

 The developer understands this, and hopes the application's audience does too.